DNin01/help-for-github-users/questions/signing-key-faqs.md

 ### Does GitHub Desktop sign commits for me like GitHub?

 No, because GitHub Desktop actually uses Git under the hood in order to commit, and, again, you can configure Git to use whatever information you want.
 However, it can automatically sign your commits with _your own_ signing key _if_ you configured Git to sign commits by default.
+Learn how to do that [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ## GitHub Docs

-For more information, like how to make your own signing key, check out the [GitHub documentation on managing commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification).
+For more information, like how to make your own signing key, check out [Managing commit signature verification](https://docs.github.com/en/authentication/managing-commit-signature-verification) in the GitHub documentation.